rust-lang/rust/src/doc/style-guide/src/items.md

 A *group* of imports is a set of imports on the same or sequential lines.
 One or more blank lines or other items (e.g., a function) separate groups of imports.

-Within a group of imports, imports must be sorted ascii-betically.
+Within a group of imports, imports must be sorted ASCIIbetically (uppercase before lowercase).
 Groups of imports must not be merged or re-ordered.

 E.g., input: